driusan/dewm/src/WindowManaging.md

 ```

 The TileWindows implementation should be straight forward, since it just calls
 TileColumn and returns an error if there's no screen.
-We'll just the screen
+We'll just take the screen,
-is divided into evenly spaced columns, and the windows in each column are
-equally sized for now.
+and divided it up equally for now.

 ### "Tile Workspace Windows Implementation"
 ```go